-Many if not most household cleaning products are often highly poisonous to living tissues and if a dog or cat eats or becomes otherwise exposed to the chemicals in the cleaner, there is a high likelihood they will become very ill.
+Many if not most household cleaning products are often highly poisonous to living tissues, and if a dog or cat eats or becomes otherwise exposed to the chemicals in the cleaner, there is a high likelihood they will become very ill.
 There are literally hundreds of home cleaners available to consumers.
 Items such as bleach, detergents, toilet bowl cleaners, caustics (Drano™, Ajax™), pine oils and many others.
 But how?

-- Absorbing into your pets bloodstream and causing generalized illness.
+- Absorbing into your pet’s bloodstream and causing generalized illness.

 - Harm or destroy your pet’s tissue on contact by acid or alkaline burns.